WaiguruIan/webscrapper_project_using_n8n/README.md

 ## 🔧 Engineering Challenges Solved
 ### **The "Date Mismatch" Bug**
-**Challenge:** The website provided dates in human-readable format ("February 19"), while the database stored them differently, causing the filter to trigger false-positive notifications every hour.
+**Challenge:** The website provided dates in human-readable format, while the database stored them differently, causing the filter to trigger false-positive notifications every hour.
 **Solution:** I engineered a "Matchmaker" expression using `.toString().trim()` and a ternary logic gate to normalize the strings before they hit the comparison node.

 ### **The Shared-IP Block**